 Planning the Project

 Once your client has accepted the price quote, you can start planning the project.
-In WorkBook, this is easily done simply by transferring the price quote phases and tasks, to a suggested time plan.
-Being able to reuse data is of course a huge benefit and time saver.
+In WorkBook, this is easily done by simply transferring the price quote phases and tasks to a suggested time plan.
+Being able to reuse data is, of course, a huge benefit and time saver.
 If that does not suit you, how about copying from another job or selecting a plan using a template?
-These are examples of some of the small, but important everyday features that makes WorkBook stand out from its competition.
+These are examples of some of the small, but important, everyday features that makes WorkBook stand out from its competition.

 Once the phases and tasks are in the schedule, you can consider the start and end date for each task.
 You can use the built-in Gantt chart to drag n’ drop and expand each task.